uptonking/note4yaoo/lib-collab-crdt-examples.md

     - Recently(202107) I greatly improved CTs by introducing the Chronofold data structure
     - I remember seeing that (regex CTs) and immediately thinking "wtf, why would anyone want to do that".
 Took me quite a while to understand that it's actually a pretty clever way to write fast state machines in browserland.
 So thank you for this work!
 - https://github.com/gritzko/swarm /2.7kStar/MIT/201805/js/inactive
+  - Swarm.js is a JavaScript client for the Swarm database.
   - Swarm is like "git for data" except it's real-time and never has a merge conflict.
   - Swarm is based on Replicated Object Notation (RON), a distributed live data format.
   - RON is based on CRDT